top of page

 Blending science and art, Listen to your microbes explores the human microbiome from the perspective of our inner friends - our personal microbes - within the oral cavity and deep within the digestive tract.

-"Although some oral microbes have been linked with various chronic inflammatory disorders, for most of us our personal microbes are associated with health - they protect against infection, shape the immune system and maintain metabolic health."
+"Although some oral microbes have been linked with various chronic inflammatory disorders, for most of us our personal microbes are associated with health; they protect against infection, shape the immune system and maintain metabolic health."

 The book, in a playful way, communicates complex scientific research and fundamental principles about the wonderful world of microbes and how important our relationship with these creatures is to maintain a healthy and happy life.

 The hardback book Listen to your microbes: a graphic story from their perspective by Fergus Shanahan and Laura Gowers launched in March.
-There even appears to be a kind of whimsical (but also a nice repository of other APC Microbiome videos) "Listen To Your Microbes" YouTube channel (here).
+There even appears to be a "Listen To Your Microbes" YouTube channel here.
+And not coincidentally, a nice repository of other APC Microbiome videos.

-22 views
+34 views

 bottom of page